cazala/synaptic/test/README.md

-Test using gulp, from root directory:
+Test using mocha, from root directory:

-`gulp test`
+`mocha test`

 To test the web version, start a web server at the root dir of this repo, then use your OS browser.